 Native American Education

-This is an exciting year as we are offering our second year of Oksale class to Ferndale High School!
-Oksale: Native Cultural Learning Through Leadership.
-Oksalemeans “teacher” in Xwlemi Chosen (Lummi Language).
+We offer Oksale class to Ferndale High School.
+Oksale means “teacher” in Xwlemi Chosen (Lummi Language).
 The goal of this class is to introduce and explore Native American humanities and leadership.
-We integrate the Since Time Immemorial: Tribal Sovereignty in Washington State Curriculum which is an inquiry-based, place-based, and integrative approach to learning.
 We participate in team-teaching to integrate different skills and knowledge to create a well-rounded learning experience.
 Community members are invited and encouraged to come into the classroom to share their talents in order to offer up engaging learning opportunities for the students.

 This class also includes learning through leadership which involves mentoring/tutoring younger students, as well as participating in community service learning opportunities.
 The mentoring program includes teambuilding activities with eighth grade students in order to build a connection and relationship, which will provide an ease of transition into their high school years.
 Students also work with elementary students in their classroom to act as an “oksale” by teaching them cultural lessons.
 Serving the community is important to our students, so we are always looking for opportunities to lend a hand to support those around us.

-The “Ches Kwin” Club is student organization that started over thirty-five years ago at FHS.
-This year Horizon Middle School is offering a middle school club.
+The “Ches Kwin” Club is student organization that started over 35 years ago at Ferndale High.
+Horizon and Vista middle schools offer student clubs that include culture and leadership activities.

-“Ches Kwin” stands for Golden Eagle in Xwlemi’ Chosen and Golden Eagle is the mascot of FHS.
+“Ches Kwin” stands for Golden Eagle in Xwlemi’ Chosen and Golden Eagle is the mascot of Ferndale High.

 Members continue the mission of the original founders by traveling to different schools to speak or dance at cultural assemblies.
 Students also go into social study and language classes to speak on the Washington State history from the American Indian perspective.
 We are an active club willing to do community service and fundraise for special events.
-The club has participated in FHS graduation ceremony for the past sixteen years.
+The club has participated in Ferndale High's graduation ceremony for the past 16 years.
 Its appointed officers drive the leadership of the club.